-There was no ineffectiveness to be recorded from the hedge during the quarter.
-The change in the carrying amount of long-term debt as a result of foreign currency movements during the period, as recognized in OCI, and the change in the hedged item, was \$6.9 million for the twelve months ended December 31, 2022.
+There was no ineffectiveness to be recorded from the hedge during the year.
+The change in the carrying amount of long-term debt as a result of foreign currency movements during the period, as recognized in OCI, and the change in the hedged item, was \$(2.5) million for the twelve months ended December 31, 2023 (2022 - \$6.9 million).
+Deferred income tax expense of \$0.3 million (2022 - \$nil) resulting from the unrealized foreign exchange gain on long-term debt has also been recognized in OCI.

-During the year ended December 31, 2022, a \$0.01 appreciation (depreciation) in the U.S. to Canadian dollar foreign exchange rate, all else being equal, would not have a significant impact on net income (2021 - increase (decrease) net income by \$0.8 million) and would increase (decrease) OCI by approximately \$1.2 million (2021 - \$0.3 million).
+During the year ended December 31, 2023, a \$0.01 appreciation (depreciation) in the U.S. to Canadian dollar foreign exchange rate, all else being equal, would not have a significant impact on net income (2022 - no significant impact) and would increase (decrease) OCI by approximately \$1.2 million (2022 - \$1.2 million).